-Food is so deeply rooted and important in Italian culture that the Italian Ministry of Economic Development, with the help of 78 Italian Chambers of Commerces across 55 countries, are on a worldwide mission to seek out and award only the most authentic restaurants.
+Food is so deeply rooted and important in Italian culture that the Italian Ministry of Economic Development, with the help of 78 Italian Chambers of Commerces across 55 countries, is on a worldwide mission to seek out and award only the most authentic restaurants.

 How do you seek out authenticity?
 It begins with an “X-Ray of the kitchen, from the warehouse to the fridge,” said the Italian Ambassador to Bangkok Lorenzo Galanti.
-From there restaurants are tested to pass 10 criteria to obtain the ‘Golden Q Trademark’.
+From there, restaurants are tested to pass 10 criteria to obtain the ‘Golden Q Trademark’.
 Testing covers the restaurant’s identity, reception, mise en place (everything in its place), a kitchen examination, menu check including spelling, gourmet offerings, wine list, extra virgin olive oil, experience and competence and product designation of origin (PDO) and product geographical indication (PGI) certification–everything except the actual meal.

 On referencing one restaurant which didn’t pass because of its disorganised, chaotic kitchen, the Ambassador commented on the criteria, “It’s punctual, a bit silly”.
-However, the True Italian Taste project exists to promote and support the use genuine Italian products that are made and produced in Italy.
+However, the True Italian Taste project exists to promote and support the use of genuine Italian products that are made and produced in Italy.

-While all the groundwork is done in country, restaurants are only approved in Rome, home of the Ministry of Economic Development’s larger project,
+While all the groundwork is done in-country, restaurants are only approved in Rome, home of the Ministry of Economic Development’s larger project,